vdohare/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-spa/section04/index.md

 ```

-It is not important how you construct this object, but you will need to create a specific config object for your app to initialize the SDK.
-We will refer to this `config` object in the following steps
+It is not important how you construct this object, but you will need to create an object with the values specific for your app.
+This object will be used to initialize the Okta SDK.
+We will refer to this `config` object throughout the guide.